MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     Notice the *Extractive summary* in *Details* provides rank scores for the most salient sentences.

 ### Analyze sentiment in text

+Sentiment analysis is a common task when analyzing text like hotel reviews.

 1. In the Language playground, select **Classify text**.
 Then select the **Analyze sentiment** tile.